systemsdk/docker-nginx-php-laravel/docs/phpstorm.md

 ## Configuring PhpStorm
 ### General
 * Go to `Settings -> Plugins` and install next plugins:
-    - .env files support
     - .ignore
-    - Makefile Language
     - Php Inspections (EA Extended)
+    - JetBrains AI Assistant
-    - Laravel Idea (trial)
+    - Laravel Idea
     - Laravel Query
     - Laravel Tinker
-    - Laravel Generator
-    - Rainbow brackets
+    - Rainbow Brackets
-    - String Manipulation
+    - StringManipulation
-    - Extra ToolWindow Colorful Icons
 * Go to `Settings -> Php -> Frameworks -> Laravel Idea` and check settings for `Laravel Idea` plugin.
-* If you want control quality of your PHP project - pay your attention to the tools, described [here](development.md).
+* If you want to control quality of your PHP project - pay your attention to the tools, described [here](development.md).

 ### CLI Interpreter
-You need to set correct CLI interpreter for your PhpStorm.
+You need to set a correct CLI interpreter for your PhpStorm.
 In order to do it please open `Settings -> PHP` section and follow recommendations [configuring remote PHP interpreters](https://www.jetbrains.com/help/phpstorm/configuring-remote-interpreters.html).

 ![Path mappings](images/phpstorm_00.png)